pakizarashid/thesis/README.md

 ### 4) Composability
 > Does Stage 2/3's anti-cloning PGD still transfer, on a Route 2 checkpoint?

 PGD optimised against the differentiable YourTTS surrogate `(ε = 0.002, λ_wm = 1.0, matching Stage 2's original operating point)`, then the protected audio cloned through the real, non-differentiable XTTS-v2 — the same held-out transfer test as Stage 2.
-Route 2 rank-2 checkpoint, n=100:
+Route 2 rank-2 checkpoint,

+** XTTS-v2, n=100:**

 |                     | WM ACC ↑   | SIM ↓       |
 | ------------------- | ---------- | ----------- |
 | unprotected clone   | 0.7244     | 0.3996      |
 | protected clone     | 0.6631     | 0.3032      |
 | paired significance | p = 0.0016 | p < 0.00001 |

+This shows cross-architecture anti-cloning transfer while the watermark remains above chance.
+The ACC decrease is real and is reported as a trade-off

 The disruption transfers to XTTS-v2 (SIM drop is real and large), same as Stage 2's original finding for this architecture.